-The most likely place to find an HLA match between two people is among siblings who have the same mother and father.
-If two siblings inherit the very same HLA markers from both parents, they are said to be an HLA-identical match.
+The most likely place to find an HLA match is among siblings who have the same mother and father.

-- You have a 25-percent (1-in-4) chance of being an HLA-identical match to your sibling—that is, inheriting the very same HLA markers as your sibling.
+- You have a 25-percent chance of inheriting the same HLA markers as your sibling (an HLA-identical match).

-- You have a 50-percent chance of inheriting half of the same HLA markers as your sibling.
-This is called a haploidentical match.
+- You have a 50-percent chance of inheriting half of the same HLA markers as your sibling (a haploidentical match).

-- You have a 25-percent chance of inheriting none of the same HLA markers as your sibling.
+- You have a 25-percent chance of inheriting none of the HLA markers your sibling inherited.

-Two unrelated people can just happen to be a good HLA match, too.
-Although it is less likely, it is possible that you could have some of the same HLA markers as someone you don’t even know.
+Two unrelated people can just happen to be a good HLA match, too, although it is less likely.

-If none of the siblings is a good HLA match, the doctor will sometimes ask to have additional family members tested.
-Since your HLA type is inherited from your parents and passed on to your children, your parents and children have the next best chance among your relatives of being closely HLA matched with you.
+- If no sibling is a good match, the doctor may ask to test other family members.
+Your parents and children have the next best chance of being closely matched with you.

-If there are no close HLA matches within the family, the health care team will contact the National Marrow Donor Program to search international registries for an unrelated volunteer donor with the same HLA markers as the patient.
+- If there are no close matches within the family, the health care team will contact the National Marrow Donor Program to search international registries for an unrelated volunteer donor who is a match.

 Request HLA Typing at SCCA

-At Seattle Cancer Care Alliance (SCCA), we typically receive requests for HLA typing from treating doctors — for example, your primary oncologist.
-While we can certainly discuss HLA typing with you directly, we recommend that your doctor be involved to work with us.
+At SCCA, we typically receive requests for HLA typing from treating doctors — for example, your primary oncologist.
+Though we can talk about HLA typing directly with you, we recommend that your doctor be involved.